 3. Think about what you want from life

-“Now’s the moment to stand back and really think about where you’d like your career to go,” says Victoria Griffiths (Business Manager) from the Haverhill branch.
+“Now’s the moment to stand back and really think about where you’d like your career to go,” says Caroline Coward (Recruitment Consultant) from the Sudbury branch.
 “This is particularly important if you’ve been dismissed from a role, as identifying where things went wrong will aid your learning for the future.